Why Is Local Business Schema Markup Critical to Local SEO Success?

 The fact is, the traffic is not coming to our site.
 The traffic is staying within the search experience, and searchers are using our business data rather than visiting our websites.
 We need to take control of our business, and how it is being understood by search engines.
 How?
 It’s simple; you have to talk to the search engines in their language.
 The language that search engines speak is called ‘Schema Markup’.

-A little later in this post I’ll be talking about how to use Schema Markup, but for now, let’s focus on what it is.
+A little later in this post I’ll be talking about how to use Schema Markup for local businesses, but for now, let’s focus on what it is.

 Schema Markup, also known as structured data (and sometimes structured data markup), is the language of search engines.
 The vocabulary, officially called schema.org, was created by Google, Yahoo, Bing, and Yandex in 2011 as a global standard vocabulary to help them better understand content on the web.
 It’s quite brilliant when you think about it: the search engines created a language to help them explicitly understand web content, and then put the burden on us to adopt it, to help them do their jobs better!